zariuz/portfolio/README.md

-## Portfolio project with React, Redux and TypeScript
+## Todo React, Redux-Toolkit and TypeScript

 In the project directory, you can run: